semgrep/semgrep/README.md

 $ semgrep --config=https://semgrep.live/c/r/java.spring.security
 ```

-All Semgrep rules can be viewed on the [Rule Registry page](https://semgrep.live/r), which pulls the rules from YAML files defined in the [semgrep-rules](https://github.com/returntocorp/semgrep-rules) GitHub repo.
+All public Semgrep rules can be viewed on the [Registry](https://semgrep.live/r), which pulls the rules from YAML files defined in the [semgrep-rules](https://github.com/returntocorp/semgrep-rules) GitHub repo.

 Here are some sample vulnerable repos to test on:
 * Django: [lets-be-bad-guys](https://github.com/mpirnat/lets-be-bad-guys), [django.nV](https://github.com/nVisium/django.nV)